 October is traditionally a rough month for stocks.
 And October 2018 proved it.

 S&P 500 went down -6.9% in October after gaining as much as 10.37% in the first nine months of the year.
-Despite recouping some its losses in early November, the market continues to be volatile with large daily swings in both directions.
-On top of that, Small Cap stocks which were leading the way till late September went down almost 10% in the span of a few weeks.
+Despite recouping some of its losses in early November, the market continues to be volatile, with large daily swings in both directions.
+On top of that, Small Cap stocks, which were leading the way till late September, went down almost 10% in the span of a few weeks.

 The market outlook in September was very positive.
 Consumer sentiment and business optimism were at a record high.
 Unemployment hit a record low.
 And the market didn’t really worry about tariffs.